 • Authentically model to them enthusiasm for learning as you gain math confidence along with them.

 • Demonstrate that allowing time for math to marinate, wrestle, and process results in success.

 • Give them the opportunity to genuinely teach you when they understand a math concept you do not yet know.

 Begin your plan for success and discover what your student knows and does not yet know by using our online assessment.
 In that process, you will either find clarity or gather important information should you decide to contact one of our amazing Placement Specialists.
 We are here to assist in developing an individualized plan for your student.
 Math-U-See is intentionally designed to empower, not replace, you as the instructor.
 Assistance is available should you find that you and your students are not able to figure out a lesson.

-Not only are can we collaborate with your goal to no longer feel your student is behind, we are here for you in your learning process!
+Not only are can we collaborate with your goal to no longer feel your student is behind, but we are also here for you in your learning process!